ShaobinTao/ShaobinTao/OpenCV/Installation.md

 mkdir build
 cd build
 ```
-* run cmake-gui to configure the build settings
+* Run cmake-gui to configure the build settings
 ```
 cmake-gui
 ```
 Configure the build settings as needed.
 For persons who choose to build from source, likely, we want a debug build which we can debug.
+Some main settings of interest are:
 * "Where is the source code": ~/opencv
 * "Where to build the binaries": ~/opencv/build
 * Press "Confgure" button
 * Press "Generate" button
 * In "Search"" editbox, change settings below as needed
   * CMAKE_BUILD_TYPE=Debug
-  * input "debug"
+  * search "debug" and change those needed
-  * input "opt" (optimization)
+  * search "opt" (optimization) and change those needed
-  * input "pkg" (for package configuration pc file generation, available on 4.1.0, not on 3.2.0)
+  * search "pkg" (for package configuration pc file generation, available on 4.1.0, not on 3.2.0)
-  * input "opengl" "opencl" "cuda" etc
+  * search "opengl" "opencl" "cuda" etc

-* build the binaries
+* Build the binaries
 ```
 ~/opencv/build/make -j16
-// -j16 means run 16 jobs in parallel. the number depends on how many CPU cores your computer has
+// -j16 means run 16 jobs in parallel.
+The number depends on how many CPU cores your computer has.
 ```

 * Install the binaries to the right locations